w3c/wai-curricula/content/designer/information-design.md

 {% include excol.html type="middle" %}

-Discuss the use of labels, instructions, and graphical representations to help people understand components.
+Discuss the use of labels, instructions, and graphical representations to help people understand the purpose and functionality of user interface components.
 Explain that defining the presentation of labels, instructions, and graphical representations is a responsibility of the designer, whereas providing such labels and instructions is a responsibility shared with the content author.

 #### Learning Outcomes for Topic